galpt/dnscrypt-cake/README.md

 We think that adjusting CAKE's `rtt` and `bandwidth` using a DNS server running on the user's machine is a good way to improve the user's network performance as early as possible before the other Internet assets can be loaded.

-This is an adaptation of the [cake-autorate](https://github.com/lynxthecat/cake-autorate) project implemented in Go, but this is potentially a better implementation since it's adjusting CAKE's `rtt` and `bandwidth` based on your every DNS request and what website you are visiting, not by only ping-ing to `1.1.1.1`, `8.8.8.8` and/or any other DNS servers.
+This is an adaptation of the [cake-autorate](https://github.com/lynxthecat/cake-autorate) project implemented in Go, but it's adjusting CAKE's `rtt` and `bandwidth` based on your every DNS request and what website you are visiting, not by only ping-ing to `1.1.1.1`, `8.8.8.8` and/or any other DNS servers.

 This implementation is suitable for servers and networks where most of the users are actively sending DNS requests.